DC conductance and memory in 3D gravity: Abstract

 \section{Abstract}

 Transport properties are investigated in the two-dimensional dual dynamics of AdS$_{3}$ gravity.
-By providing boundary conditions that deform the Lagrange multipliers, we construct a lower dimensional model comprising two copies of chiral boson excitations with anisotropic scaling symmetry.
+By providing boundary conditions that deform the ADM lapse and shift functions, we construct a lower dimensional model comprising two copies of chiral boson excitations with anisotropic scaling symmetry.
 Using bosonization, an electric current is identified.
 By means of the Kubo formula, we find a DC conductance depending on the level of the theory and the dynamical exponents.
 The bulk realization of the linear response is related to a type of gravitational memory emerging in the context of near-horizon boundary conditions.
+The process is adiabatic and represents a permanent spacetime deformation parametrized by anisotropic chiral bosons through a large gauge transformation.

 \begin{small} { } \end{small}